zelon88/HRCloud2/README.md

 # CURRENT CORE FEATURES

 -Takes user uploads and stores them in user-specific (but not database driven) non-hosted directories set by the administrator in the config.php file.
-Files that are requested by the user are temporarily moved to a user-specific hosted directory or symlinks are created and cleaned every 10 minutes.
+Files that are requested by the user are temporarily moved to a user-specific hosted directory or symlinks are created and cleaned every regularly.

 -Supports unlimited number of users.
 User storage, cache, and log files are automatically created the first time a new user logs in.
 Uses built-in WordPress for account creation and management.

--Non-hosted permanent files remain until deleted by the end-user.

--Can upload and manipulate multiple files per request.
+-Multiple file uploads per request.
 To download multiple files the user can select files and the archive format of their choosing.

--Can implement various levels of virus scanning depending on server performance and capability.
+-Can implement various levels of virus scanning.
 ClamAV is required for A/V support.

 -Can archive and dearchive appropriate filetypes (various dependencies to enable support).

--Can convert document, image, audio, 3d model, presentation (slideshow/pages), and archive filetypes to other filetypes (various dependencies to enable support).
+-Can convert document, image, audio, video, 3d model, vector drawings, presentation (slideshow/pages), disk images, and archive filetypes to other filetypes.

+-Can perform OCR on any image or .pdf and create any office document.
+Supports multi-page PDF's.

 -Image editing features (rotate, resize, convert.
 API for maintain A/R).